tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/操作指南/负载均衡监听器/配置 HTTP 监听器_intl_en.md

 ### Step 3.
 Bind a real server
 1. On the **Listener Management** page, select the created listener `HTTP:80`.
 Click **+** on the left to expand the domain names and URL paths, select the desired URL path, and view the real servers bound to the path on the right of the listener.
 ![](https://main.qcloudimg.com/raw/fa7531928fc8493bc2da973458568657.png)
-2. Click **Bind** and select the real server to be bound and configure the service port and weight in the pop-up window.
+2. Click **Bind**, select the target real server, configure the server port and weight in the pop-up window.
  ① Add port: In the **Selected** box on the right, click **Add Port** to add multiple ports for the same CVM instance, such as ports 80, 81, and 82.
  ② Default port: Enter the **Default Port** first and then select the CVM instance.
 The port of every CVM instance is the default port.
 ![](https://main.qcloudimg.com/raw/84dae52ca3484eaa09ad5b31a6d9690f.png)
 After these three steps are completed, the HTTP listener rule has been configured as shown below:
 ![](https://main.qcloudimg.com/raw/f307c4e60def622c1207e7e7f61fe942.png)